 How many units per term can I take?

 A student may enroll in 18 units per term.
 Students wishing to complete more than 18 units must seek permission for a course overload from Arts Central (FASS Dean's Office).

-How do I enroll into the Extra Essay (POL 496) or Directed Readings (POL 498) course?
+How do I enroll in the Extra Essay (POL 496) or Directed Readings (POL 498) course?